Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 ## Pixels art tools
 - [Gameboy Camera Frame Editor](https://github.com/nilltronic/Gameboy_Camera_Frame_Editor) by nilltronic, a "quick and dirty" way of designing your own Gameboy camera frames, without the need of image editing software.
-- [Game Boy Camera screenshot extractor](https://github.com/tjcouch1/game-boy-camera-screenshot-extractor) by TJ Couch, Extracts and cleans a Game Boy Camera image from a screenshot.
 - [Gallery for Gameboy Camera](https://github.com/ljvmiranda921/gallery) by ljvmiranda921, online showcase of photos using the Game Boy Camera.
 Looks neat in the example.
 - [The Game Boy Camera Picture Extractor](https://github.com/tjcouch1/game-boy-camera-picture-extractor) by tjcouch1, Extracts and cleans a Game Boy Camera image from a screen capture.
 Very active project.